Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Properties of SKNO

 Thus, the problem reduces to approximating the conjugate operators \(\widehat{\mathcal M}_{k_{x}}\) or \(\widetilde{\widehat{\mathcal M}}_{k_{x}}\), both of which are continuous maps defined on compact subsets of \(\mathbb R^{2N_p}\).
 By the universal approximation theorem for neural networks \cite{02:universal_nn_barron,89:universal_nn}, any such continuous map can be approximated to arbitrary accuracy by a finite neural network.
 Hence, there exists finite NNs that approximate the conjugate mappings on \(\hat{V}_i\) (or \(\tilde{\hat{V}}_i\)) within the desired accuracy.
+From the Theorem 5 in \cite{21:universal_fno}, SKNO universally approximates any $d$-dimensional operator $\mathcal{G}$.